-A focus on Computational Health merges strengths in artificial intelligence and machine learning with biological and biomedical expertise to launch companies that revolutionize diagnostic and therapeutic outcomes.
+A focus on Computational Health merges local strengths in software development, cloud computing, artificial intelligence and machine learning with biological, medical, and healthcare systems expertise to launch companies that revolutionize healthcare outcomes.
 In turn, this builds on our aim of bettering humanity through business.
 We foster leaders who have the courage and conviction to better humanity through action.

 Strong partnerships across the UW campus–College of Engineering, Paul G. Allen School of Computer Science & Engineering, and CoMotion–as well as support from private industry, notably Microsoft Corporation, provides a strong foundation.

 We are excited to invite mentors and companies into CDL-Seattle.
 We find strength in diversity and originality.
 We foster a welcoming and inclusive environment that inspires everyone to be better together.

 “I view CDL as an engine for scaling and funding deep-tech companies, which supports our brand of having an ‘innovation mindset.
 It will also offer students a highly experiential, hands-on entrepreneurial education and opportunities to work with startups in an objectives-based accelerator.”

 Frank Hodge, Orin and Janet Smith Dean of the UW Foster School of Business